 If you’re absent minded like me, you’ll also carry a small notebook and pen in case you need to take down information.

-Check out my blog on Friday when I’ll showcase a DIY video for making a container.
-In the meantime, be sure to recycle little containers when you get them.
+PS Be sure to recycle little containers when you get them.
 They’re immensely useful.